kopja3/portfolio/research_skills.md

 #### Proficient in mechanics, which complements my skills in machine vision and software engineering, allowing for a holistic approach to product development.
 #### Expertise in software design, with a focus on creating robust, efficient, and user-friendly applications tailored to specific industry needs.
 #### Application-specific expertise, enabling the development of customized solutions that address unique challenges in different sectors.

+### Advanced Machine Vision Course Certifications

+####  I have completed advanced courses in machine vision technologies, including Optical Character Recognition, OpenCV libraries, and AI technologies from NVIDIA.
+These certifications underscore my advanced skills and knowledge in the field of machine vision.
+For more details on these certifications, click here.